Google Search Console URL Inspection API

 The URL Inspection Tool summarizes critical issues on your site that either block Googlebot from crawling your content or cause user experience problems.
 It also lists URLs with these issues and their priority level.
 The tool then guides you through fixing each issue so that Googlebot can access and index your site content.

-Get More Valuable Data the URL Inspection API
+Get More Valuable Data with the URL Inspection API

-The abbreviation API stands for Application-Programming-Interface.
-Experts regard this as a link between two software applications that allow them to interact.
+The abbreviation API stands for Application Programming Interface.
+Experts consider this a link between two software applications that enables them to interact.
 For example, external products and applications can use Search Console APIs to access data beyond the Search Console.

-SEOs and developers are already taking advantage of the various APIs available to them by creating unique solutions for viewing, adding, and removing sitemaps and properties.
+SEOs and developers are already leveraging the available APIs to create unique solutions for viewing, adding, and removing sitemaps and properties.
 Using Search Console’s new API, they can run sophisticated analytics on search performance and query Search Console for data about a URL’s indexed version.

-The results will not only show you information on the AMP, rich results, index status, and mobile compatibility of any URL that you’ve validated in Google Search Console (formerly Google Webmaster Tools).
+The results will also show you information on the AMP, rich results, index status, and mobile compatibility for any URL you’ve validated in Google Search Console (formerly Google Webmaster Tools).
 Still, they will also return information for any number of URLs submitted—so long as you have access rights to submit those URLs, to begin with!

 The following are some examples of the kind of information you can access when you use the URL Inspection API;